PlatONnetwork/docs/docs/PlatON经济方案.md

 PlatON adopts the batch issuance mode, that is, one issuance per year (one additional period).
 Compared to continuous issuance, batch issuance is simpler and more practical, and can improve the performance of the chain.

-According to the annual expected number of blocks for the additional period, Energon issuance. **Compared to Energon's total issuance at the end of the previous year**, **a fixed additional 2.5% issuance per year**.
+According to the annual expected number of blocks for the additional period, LAT issuance. **Compared to LAT's total issuance at the end of the previous year**, **a fixed additional 2.5% issuance per year**.
 Additional issuances are made in the additional issuance block (the last block in the last additional period), and 2% of the additional issuance is transferred to the reward pool controlled by smart contracts. , And the reward is given to the validator	 by the running of the PPoS consensus algorithm.
 The remaining 0.5% is transferred to a trust fund, which is used by the PlatON Foundation as a trustee to reward future developers of the PlatON basic agreement.

 <img src="/docs/img/en/PlatON_economic_plan.assets/additional_period.png" alt="additional_period"/>

-Therefore, the current additional period	 of Energon can be expressed as:
+Therefore, the current additional period	 of LAT can be expressed as:

 $$f(x)=W\times(1+a\%)^x-1}\times a\%$$